FirelyTeam/firely-docs-forge/Dependencies.rst

 Forge is mainly built using libraries from Microsoft and the Firely SDK, along with a limited list of other libraries.
 This is the full list of direct depencies that Forge has on other libraries, along with their licenses.

 .. note:: Only packages for FHIR version R4 are listed here.
-Packages for STU3, R4B and R5 are used as well an can be found on `nuget.org <https://www.nuget.org/>`__
+Packages for STU3, R4B and R5 are used as well and can be found on `nuget.org <https://www.nuget.org/>`__

 .. list-table::
    :header-rows: 1